Troubleshooting a wired connection with a USB Ethernet network adapter on the DM100 - DM450

-- Check that the LED lights located on the USB Ethernet adapter are visible within one minute of turning on your meter.
+- Check that the LEDs lights located on the USB Ethernet adapter are visible within one minute of turning on your meter.

-- Either the 10 or 100 LED indicator lights are solid green.
+- Either the 10 or 100 LED indicator lights should be solid green.
 These lights indicate your connection's data transfer rate.

 - If the LED indicator lights are not solid green, plug the Ethernet cable and USB Ethernet adapter in firmly.